JyotiHambir-BC/campus-corner/README.md

 #### For Admin
 * As a site admin/author, I can create, read, update and delete (CRUD) posts to manage the blog content.
 * As a site admin, I can delete any comment or have authority to approve the comments posted by registered user so that I can filter out objectionable comments.
+* As a site admin/author, I can approved the posts which are posted by registered users so that it will published on website or delete the unwanted posts.

 #### For Visitor of website